-The QA program for Bight '13 consists of two distinct but related activities: quality assurance and quality control.
-Quality assurance includes design, planning, and management activities conducted prior to implementation of the project to ensure that the appropriate kinds and quantities of data will be collected.
-The goals of quality assurance are to ensure that: 1) field collection, processing, and laboratory analytical techniques will be applied consistently and correctly; 2) the number of lost, damaged, and uncollected samples will be minimized; 3) the integrity of the data will be maintained and documented from sample collection to entry into the data record; 4) all data will be comparable; and 5) results can be reproduced.
+The QA program for Bight '18 consists of two distinct but related activities: quality assurance and quality control.
+Quality assurance (QA) includes design, planning, and management activities conducted prior to implementation of the survey to ensure that the appropriate kinds and quantities of data will be collected.
+The goals of quality assurance are to ensure: 1) field collection, processing, and laboratory analytical techniques will be applied consistently and correctly; 2) the number of lost, damaged, and uncollected samples will be minimized; 3) the integrity of the data will be maintained and documented from sample collection to entry into the data record; 4) all data will be comparable; and 5) results can be reproduced.

-Quality control (QC) activities are implemented during the data collection phase of the project to evaluate the effectiveness of the QA activities.
-QC activities ensure that measurement error and bias are identified, quantified, and accounted for, or eliminated, if practical.
+Quality control (QC) activities are implemented during the data collection phase of the survey to evaluate the effectiveness of the QA activities.
+QC activities ensure that measurement error and bias are identified, quantified, and accounted, or eliminated, if practical.
 QC activities include both internal and external checks.
 Typical internal QC checks include repeated measurements, internal test samples, use of independent methods to verify findings, and use of standard reference materials.
 Typical external QC checks include exchanging samples among laboratories for reprocessing to test comparability of results, independent performance audits, and periodic proficiency examinations.

-Many of the organizations participating in Bight '13 have well established monitoring programs.
-QA activities for Bight '13 have focused on developing a common field manual and documenting the comparability of laboratory methods.
+Many of the organizations participating in Bight '18 have well established monitoring programs.
+QA activities for Bight '18 have focused on developing a common field manual and documenting the comparability of laboratory methods.
 Training of field and laboratory personnel is focused on communicating goals and objectives of the survey, as well any modifications in methods or procedures that have been made to ensure data comparability.
 The purpose of this training is to verify that all participants will be able to implement the agreed upon procedures in a consistent manner with comparable proficiency.
-Quantitative measures of the overall effectiveness of training have been identified to translate QA activities such as communication and training into QC activities such as performance audits and proficiency examinations.
-These quantitative measures are known as measurement quality objectives (MQOs).
+Quantitative measures have been developed to translate the overall effectiveness of this training on QA/QC activities.
+These quantitative measures are known as Measurement Quality Objectives (MQOs).